New results for the random nearest neighbor tree: Proof of Theorem -- on the properties of

-Now, we show that the blue cubes in $\mathcal T$ together with all cubes at distance at most $d^2$ from a blue cube form a.s.\ only finite clusters.
-Indeed, let $H$ be the $d^2$-th power of the copy of $\mathbb Z^d$ with vertices at the centers of the cubes in $\mathcal T$.
-Thus, every vertex has less than $(4d^2)^d$ neighbors.
-However, by Observation~\ref{ob containment} a vertex is blue with probability at most $(8d^2)^{-d}$.
-Thus, a comparison with a branching process shows that the component of any vertex in $H$ is a.s.\ finite.
-Hence, on this a.s.\ event the sequence $(u_i)_{i\ge 0}$ may intersect only finitely many blue cubes, since blue cubes whose centers are not connected in $H$ cannot contain consecutive terms of the sequence which both have arrival times in the interval $[r-\varepsilon, r+\varepsilon]$.
+Now, consider the clusters (that is, connected components) formed by the set of cubes at $\ell^1$-distance at most $d^2$ from a blue cube.
+We show that a.s.\ each of these clusters is finite.
+Let $H$ be the graph with vertices at the centers of the cubes in $\mathcal T$ and edges given by the pairs of vertices $u,v\in H$ such that the $\ell^1$-distance between them is at most $Md^2$ and at least one of them is a center of a blue cube.
+Thus, every vertex has less than $(d^2+1+d^2)^{d} < (4d^2)^d$ neighbors.
+However, by Observation~\ref{ob containment}, a vertex is blue with probability at most $(8d^2)^{-d}$.
+Since $(4d^2)^d\cdot (8d^2)^{-d} < 1$, a comparison with a branching process shows that the component of every vertex in $H$ is a.s.\ finite.
+Hence, on this a.s.\ event, the sequence $(u_i)_{i\ge 0}$ may intersect only finitely many blue cubes: indeed, blue cubes whose centers are not connected by an edge in $H$ cannot contain consecutive terms of the sequence which both have arrival times in the interval in $[(1-\varepsilon)r, (1+\varepsilon)r]$.
 This means that $(u_i)_{i\ge 0}$ must contain an accumulation point, which happens with probability 0.
-Thus, for any rational number $r\in [0,1]$ the event $\mathcal A_r$ has probability 0.
-Since the intervals $[(1-\varepsilon/2)r, (1+\varepsilon/2)r]_{r\in \mathbb Q; r\in (0,1]}$ cover the interval $(0,1]$ itself, we have
+Thus, for any rational number $r\in [0,1]$, the event $\mathcal A_r$ has probability 0.
+Since the intervals $[(1-\varepsilon/2)r, (1+\varepsilon/2)r]_{r\in \mathbb Q\cap (0,1]}$ cover the interval $(0,1]$ itself, we have

 and the lemma is proved. \end{proof}